zzstoatzz/birdo/README.md

 `wget https://raw.githubusercontent.com/zzstoatzz/birdo/master/L1/GhanaPineapples.xls`

-This is a small dataset related to pineapple farming in Ghana, used in a Hope Michelson publication.
-The data we're using is part of what was used in the figure below:
+This is a small dataset related to pineapple farming in Ghana, used in a Hope Michelson publication that investigate the farming, wide-scale production, and participants of the pineapple market in Ghana:

 <p align="center"><img height="400" src="imgs/GPtrends.png" /></p>